psychemedia/island-storynotes/noyes-highwayman.md

 III.

-Over the oobbles he clattered and clanged in the dark inn-
+Over the cobbles he clattered and clanged in the dark inn-yard,
-yard,
-And he tapped with his whip on the shutters, but all was
-locked and barred ;
+And he tapped with his whip on the shutters, but all was locked and barred ;
-He whistled a tune to the window, and who should be waiting
+He whistled a tune to the window, and who should be waiting there
-there
 But the landlord's black-eyed daughter,
 Bess, the landlord's daughter,
 Plaiting a dark-red love-knot into her long black hair.